 Why do folks like visiting your farm?
-Lots of families don’t have gardens, but they still want to connect with the earth and the food they eat.
+Most families don’t have gardens anymore, but they want to reconnect with the earth and the food they eat.
 It’s a way to get out in nature and get the kids excited about eating healthy foods.
-This year, we have two strawberry crops, one in the spring and one in September, October.
-For summer picking, we’ve planted some of the most popular fruits and veggies people like.
+For late summer picking, we’ve planted some of the most popular fruits and veggies people like.
 Just give us a call to find out what’s ready.

 GREENBRIER RIVER.
 Whether you’re looking for a leisurely cruise on foot, two wheels or by watercraft, the Greenbrier River and its rails-to-trails counterpart offer a delightful foray in the Valley’s “wild” side.
 With multiple access points and county roads that parallel most of the river and trail system, you can make your outing a short, morning jaunt or a multi-day excursion.

 If regular dips in the river are a priority this summer, perhaps a leisurely river float is in order.
 Between Island Park at Ronceverte and downtown Alderson, trips run 2 to 5 hours and include good fishing, relaxing flatwater and splashy riffles and rapids.
 Greenbrier River Campground provides a rental-shuttle-combo package with your choice of “river transportation” -- fishing pontoon, kayak, inflatable ducky, canoe or tube.